COMBINE-lab/splitp/README.md

 | splitp      | 5.7s        |
 | splitp (pipe to `/dev/null`)      | 3.7s        |

+### Notes

+The input oligo-dT to random-mer mapping must be provided in a two-column **tab-separated** file.
+Further, the first row of the file must be a comment starting with the `#` character.

 ### Limitations / differences

 * Currently, random hexamers can only be searched at a Hamming distance of 0 or 1.